cloudmesh-community/book/chapters/prg/python-matplotlib.md

 plt.show()
 ```

-An example of a barchart is preceded below using data from
+An example of a bar chart is preceded below using data from
  [\[T:fast-cars\]](#T:fast-cars){reference-type="ref"
 reference="T:fast-cars"}.